-Currently we are suspending individual departmental access to make changes to the University-owned website (keck.usc.edu).
-This strategy is essential in maintaining the integrity of the content, design and digital representation of the Keck School of Medicine of USC.
+Currently we are suspending individual departmental access to make changes to the university-owned website (keck.usc.edu).
+This strategy is essential in maintaining the integrity of the content, design and digital representation of the Keck School.

 Advertising and Posting of Non-Organizational Web Resources

-Any advertising of services or merchandise that is not directly related to the Keck School of Medicine of USC is prohibited.
+Any advertising of services or merchandise that is not directly related to the Keck School is prohibited.
 This includes postings in news, site content, commercial vendor images, resource information and event postings.
 Any links recommended will be reviewed to avoid the perception that the Keck School is endorsing or promoting any service, physician or group.